 Heugh’s Canyon is located between Big Cottonwood Canyon and Mt.
 Olympus.
 It has multiple waterfalls, gorgeous views, and is mostly shaded.
 The trail follows a stream and the trail is very green.
 As you continue you see the reddish-brown-hued canyon walls start to rise for a very picturesque contrast with the blue sky and occasional city views!
-Rattlesnakes have been reported on this trail, so keep your eyes and ears alert, but we didn’t see any.
-It is consistently uphill and gets steeper just before the first waterfall.
+Rattlesnakes have been reported on this trail, so keep your eyes and ears alert.
+I have hiked it several times and only run across a harmless rubber snake.
+Heugh’s Canyon is consistently uphill and gets steeper just before the first waterfall.
 This post is just up to that point.
 If you want to explore farther up the canyon, click on this post.

 There is parking on Wasatch Blvd. but then you have a steep 1/3 mile walk up Canyon Cove Drive, Canyon Oak Drive and Canyon Winds Lane.
 You can park on the first two, but not the last to be closer to the trail.
 The trail begins right in someone’s driveway, so please be respectful.